 Similarly, virtual reality using peripheral technology like touch-based haptic devices or extra hardware might make the training experience more ‘immersive’, but will also only cater to the fringe use cases.
 The mass adoption of simulated training will be on devices people already carry.

 Find out what your workforce carries in their pocket or bag, and then design around that experience.

 Simply put, rather than deploy a ‘near 100% immersive training to only 10%’ of the workforce, deliver flexible modular content to 100% of them, all the time.
 As an example – if they happen to have a VR headset, then great, otherwise they could also just practice the procedure with their fingers on their iPad app, anywhere in the world.

 Recommendation – VR/AR is great for training but with a little bit of planning, your training investment can be a lot more scalable and portable, with all of the access points covered – PC, laptops, Web, Mobile, Tablets and yes – VR and AR!

-Staying on top of the latest training trends to keep your workforce competitive is certainly smart thinking, but jumping directly from a classroom to virtual reality might exclude a lot of your workforce.
+Staying on top of the latest training trends to keep your workforce competitive is certainly smart thinking, but jumping directly from a classroom to virtual or augmented reality might exclude a lot of your workforce.
 By following the roadmap above, your team will be able to deliver next-gen training immersion and retention, while still being accessible via multiple methods.

 For a no-obligation discussion around your unique VR/AR roadmap, contact us here now!